dominant-strategies/quais-by-example/contract-qrc721/README.md

 To configure the send, you'll need to provide the following:

-- `rpcURL` - the RPC URL of the chain you want to send the transaction on
+- `rpcURL` - the RPC URL of the chain you want to send the transaction on loaded from .env
-- `privKey` - the private key of the address you want to send the transaction from
+- `privKey` - the private key of the address you want to send the transaction from loaded from .env
 - `contractAddress` - the address of the QRC721 token contract you want to interact with
 - `toAddress` - the address you want to send tokens to